List of Star Blazers episodes: Season 1 (1979–80)

-Season 2
+Season 2 (1980–81)

 Like its predecessor, Star Blazers Season 2 is an adaptation of the Japanese Space Battleship Yamato II television season.
 The plot opens in 2201, one year after the Star Force's successful mission to Iscandar.
 At peace and complacent, Earth receives a mysterious, extraterrestrial radio signal from Trelaina of planet Telezart which turns out to be desperate warning of a new enemy, the Comet Empire.
-The Empire is mostly peopled by a race of green-skinned humanoids led by the evil Prince Zordar and his daughter, Princess Invidia.
+The Comet Empire happens to be a race of green-skinned humanoids led by the evil Prince Zordar and his daughter, Princess Invidia.
 Their center of operations is a huge, mechanized fortress designed to resemble a giant comet.
 Cloaked in an enormous plasma field, the fortress is capable of obliterating entire planets by means of head-on collision, and it is quickly approaching Earth.
 Unknown to Earth, the Star Force's old enemy, Desslok of Gamilon, has joined forces with the Comet Empire, and is plotting his revenge.
 The Earth Defence Council (EDC) dismisses Trelaina's radio transmission, and the Star Force members, now assigned to other posts, are the only ones who believe there is a danger, and face the prospect of committing mutiny in order to defend Earth.